 I am a childminder in Sandgate.
-I am a qualified teacher and have two children of my own who both attend Primary school.
+I am a qualified teacher and have two children of my own who are 11 and 8 years old.
 I offer a safe and caring environment for children to thrive in.
 I have been childminding for six years now and I am very happy in my role.
 I offer days out to the farm, beach, coastal park, libraries, Brockhill and local parks.
 We also visit the children centre and go to playgroups regularly.
 We have a pet rabbit, two cats and a good outdoor space with lots of toys and equipment.
 I offer the children sensory experiences, craft, messy play, cooking, sand and water, gardening and I encourage lots of child initiated learning.
 I offer funding for 2 and 3 year old's.
+I am first aid trained and keep up to date with regular training and safeguarding.

 Who to contact